totalspectrum/spin2cpp/docs/c.md

 C compiler support is not even at the "beta" stage yet; there are many features missing.

+### Missing Features

+An incomplete list of things that still need to be implemented:

+  * bitfields
+  * unions
+  * variable scope inside statement blocks (right now all local variables in a function share the same scope)
+  * 64 bit integers (long long)
+  * struct passing and return
+  * proper handling of large arrays on the stack
+  * most of the C standard library
+  * some c99 syntax (e.g. variable declarations mixed with statements) are not handled
+  * struct types in different files are handled incorrectly, causing spurious warnings

 ## Introduction

 ## Preprocessor